vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tap-architecture-planning.md

 tekton.tanzu.vmware.com
 ```

-To install a workspace cluster, use the following package definition:
+To install a Workspace Cluster, use the following package definition:
 ```yaml
 profile: full
 excluded_packages: